 A recent gathering of clergy of the Archdiocese at St Clement's, Galong.
 Fr Maher is fifth from the right in the second row from the front.
+10 - CATHOLIC VOICE July 2009 young voices at holy trinity

-TOP LEFT: Mr O'Dwyer with MacO ABOVE: Year 5

-student Claire Whyte and Bradley Horton from Year 4 have a laugh.
-BELOW: Year 4 student

-Aidan Goodwin checks out what Year 5 student

-Abbey Friesen is up to.
+TOP LEFT: Mr O'Dwyer with MacO ABOVE: Year 5 student Claire Whyte and Bradley Horton from Year 4 have a laugh.
+BELOW: Year 4 student Aidan Goodwin checks out what Year 5 student Abbey Friesen is up to.

-This month Catholic Voice visited MacO at Holy Trinity Primary School in Curtin.
-MacO is the Year 4 and Year 5 Multi-Age Class, taught by Mr Matthew O'Dwyer.
+Year 5 Multi-Age Class, taught by Mr Matthew O'Dwyer.
 MacO had been learning about the culture, spirituality and geographical information of Bali in Indonesia.
 Rebecca Mount said MacO had learnt that Bali only had two seasons - the warm and dry season and the hot and wet season.
-"I'd like to visit
+"I'd like to visit Bali, but only in the warm and dry season," she said in Curtin.
+MacO is the Year 4 and